 The Lecturers listed are individuals who have been employed as instructors on an as-needed basis, within the last several years, to teach courses at Benedictine University.
 Instructors listed may not currently be employed by Benedictine University.
 The University is fortunate to be able to provide our students with part-time faculty whose experience, credentials and commitment to education add to the high quality of our resident faculty.

 Introduction In this competitive and complex era, companies are demanding managers who can effectively achieve financial results and efficiently manage human resources.
 The Master of Science (M.S.) in Management and Organizational Behavior program at Benedictine University is recognized both locally and nationally as a leader in providing education geared toward managing the human side of organizations.
-Overview:

-Competence in the "human side of enterprise", including global interdependence, workforce diversity and the management of change, has become the hallmark of excellent managers and leading-edge companies.
+Overview: Competence in the "human side of enterprise", including global interdependence, workforce diversity and the management of change, has become the hallmark of excellent managers and leading-edge companies.
 The Management and Organizational Behavior program blends a practitioner orientation with a combined academic, theoretical and research focus to provide a relevant and balanced approach to managerial skill development.
 The curriculum provides students with a solid foundation in the traditional areas of management skills, such as strategic planning, managerial accounting and information management.
 Most of all, the program fosters collaborative faculty-student relationships aimed at achieving a common goal: learning to create and sustain excellence in management.
 The program has its roots in the Group Work Administration program at George Williams College.
 The primary mission of this program was the training of administrators for the management of community service agencies.
 In 1971, the mission of the department expanded dramatically when it was refocused to include education in the "human side of management" and management for business, as well as not-for-profit organizations.
 The emphasis on the human element of management with its origins in humanism and the applied behavioral sciences is a constant which characterizes all major facets of the curriculum.
-Dr. Peter F. Sorensen, Jr., became director of the program in 1970 and was instrumental in shaping and implementing this new direction.
+Peter F. Sorensen Jr., Ph.D., became director of the program in 1970 and was instrumental in shaping and implementing this new direction.
 In 1986, the program moved to Benedictine University, where it has flourished.
 Not only does Benedictine's Management and Organizational Behavior program boast world-renowned faculty members, it is ranked among the top three programs of its kind by the Organization Development Institute.
 Students seeking a M.S. degree in Management and Organizational Behavior can choose the "traditional", "accelerated" or online format.
 Classes in the traditional format are scheduled in the evenings and on weekends at our Lisle campus.
 Most students will complete their degree in two to four years of part-time enrollment and eighty-five percent of the degree can be completed through weekend coursework.
 The accelerated program is a weekend cohort format with coursework completed in approximately 13 months and is offered at the Lisle campus and Springfield College in Illinois.
 The interactive online format of the program allows you the flexibility to complete your coursework around busy work and personal schedules; and earn your master's degree from an established, reputable university.
-In addition to the M.S. in Management and Organizational Behavior, the program also offers several certificate programs.
-These certificate programs address the education and skill development needs of people who have completed undergraduate degrees but may not wish to pursue a graduate degree.
-Further, many people who have graduate degrees find the certificate programs to be educational solutions for career development without having to complete an additional master's or doctoral degree.